 Schedule means schedule to these regulations;

-subregulation means subregulation of the regulation in which the word is used;
+subregulation means subregulation of the regulation in which the word is used.

-the Act means the Waterways Conservation Act 1976, as amended.

 (2) Unless the contrary intention appears expressions used in these regulations have the same respective meanings as are given them in and for the purposes of the Act.

 (3) The several forms set out in Schedule 1 are prescribed for the respective purposes for which forms are required by these regulations, and a reference in these regulations to a form by its number is a reference to the form so numbered in Schedule 1.

-[Regulation 2 amended in Gazette 22 Jan 1999 p.
+[Regulation 2 amended: Gazette 22 Jan 1999 p.
 221; 23 Nov 2010 p.
 5865.]

 Part II — Conflict of powers

-3. Categories of matters
+3. Types of matters for Act s.
+5(3)(a) and (c)

 Without limiting the discretion conferred on the Minister by section 5(3) of the Act in respect of matters not included in this regulation —